-Title: IAB LCCI Level 3 Certificate in Cost and Management Accounting

-Externally assessed 100% of the total qualification
+Title: IAB LCCI Level 3 Certificate in Cost and Management Accounting Externally assessed 100% of the total qualification

 Overview of content

-1. Inventory management
+- 1. Inventory management

-2. Short-term decision making
+- 2. Short-term decision making

-3. Accounting for overheads
+- 3. Accounting for overheads

-4. Budgetary planning and control
+- 4. Budgetary planning and control

-5. Working capital management
+- 5. Working capital management

-6. Standard costing and variances
+- 6. Standard costing and variances

-7. Costing methods
+- 7. Costing methods

-8. Long-term decision making
+- 8. Long-term decision making

-9. Management Information Systems
+- 9. Management Information Systems

-10. Accounting Systems
+- 10. Accounting Systems

 Overview of assessment

-• One online, externally set and marked examination, contributing to 100% of the qualification. overall grade of the
+- One online, externally set and marked examination, contributing to 100% of the overall grade of the qualification.

-• The examination will be 3 hours
+- The examination will be 2 hours

-• The examination will consist of 100 marks
+- The examination will consist of 100 marks

-Students will be graded Pass/Merit/Distinction.
-A result of Fail will be recorded not achieve the required marks for a Pass where students do
+- Students will be graded Pass/Merit/Distinction.
+A result of Fail will be recorded where students do not achieve the required marks for a Pass

-• The examination comprises five or six questions
+- The examination comprises 30 questions

-Students should answer all questions
+- Students should answer all questions

-Questions comprise short written answer and calculations
+- Questions comprise short written answer and calculations